DingchenYang99/RedundancyCodebook/README.md

 ## Citation

-If you find it useful for your research and applications, please cite related papers/blogs using this BibTeX:
+If you find it useful for your research and applications, please cite related papers using this BibTeX:
 ```bibtex
 @article{yang2025beyond,
   title={Beyond Intermediate States: Explaining Visual Redundancy through Language},